 You can sign up easily online for free and pick a working local Canadian phone number to make phone calls right away.
 You can make unlimited calls to most Canadian cities for free. freephoneline can also port your existing number (one time charge applicable) if you decide to use it as your primary home phone service.

 If you wish to use a regular telephone with freephoneline’s service, you have two options.
-First option costs more and is more complicated.
+The first option costs more and is more complicated.
 You will need to buy your own VoIP Internet Phone Adapter (ATA) and purchase the VoIP Unlock Key from freephoneline.
 The biggest hassle with this setup is that freephoneline doesn’t offer any technical support.
 Therefore, you are on your own to deal with configuring the ATA and any technical issues.
 This is a perfect example of you get what you pay for.

 We much prefer the other option of just installing the Fongo Mobile App on your mobile device.
 Connecting your mobile device to a Bluetooth enabled home telephone.
 In this case, you will be answering and making phone calls like a regular home phone.
 This option can avoid the frustration of setting up your own ATA.
 The main drawback of this setup is you can not port your existing phone number.